EdvinNyberg/ACM_Edvin/examinations/04/README.md

 How can we make the web server start with an addition of just one line to the playbook above?

 # QUESTION B

 You make have noted that the `become: true` statement has moved from a specific task to the beginning of the playbook, and is on the same indentation level as `tasks:`.

 What does this accomplish?

+This makes it have an elevated privelege, so it applies to everything beneath it.

 # QUESTION C